MonkWire/Monkwire.github.io/README.md

 This application is was built using [Node.js](https://nodejs.org/en/) and [Webpack](https://webpack.js.org/).

 ## Technical Implementation
 The board is rendered using a canvas element, and updated anytime a 'click' or 'keydown' event listener is fired.
 The code in this project is designed to be scalable.
-A CanvasBoard class is responsible for rending all graphics.
+A CanvasBoard class is responsible for rendering all graphics.
 All CanvasBoard functions are designed to interact with one-dimensional arrays that are the size of the puzzle grid.
 Because the CanvasBoard is always aware of the dimensions of the canvas element and the number of cells per row/column, it is possible to mathmatically determine the location of all elements, regardless of puzzle or canvas size.

 ![CanvasBoard update code](/assets/canvasUpdateCode.png)